-David Tracey is an Associate in the New York office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, and Tennessee.
-Mr. Tracey represents employees in individual and class actions involving discrimination, wage and hour violations, employee benefits, and civil rights.
-He received his law degree magna cum laude from New York University School of Law, where he was awarded membership in the Order of the Coif.
-He received his bachelor’s degree magna cum laude from Yale University.
+David Tracey is a Partner in the New York office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland, and a Co-Chair of the firm’s Public Interest Litigation Practice Group.
+He received his J.D. magna cum laude from New York University School of Law, where he was awarded membership in the Order of the Coif.
+He received his B.A. magna cum laude from Yale University.

 Prior to joining Sanford Heisler Sharp, LLP, Mr. Tracey clerked for the Honorable Garland E. Burrell Jr., Senior Judge for the United States District Court, Eastern District of California.

-Prior to his career in law, Mr. Tracey was a community organizer at the Harlem Children’s Zone, Inc. As an organizer, he worked with community members on projects concerning tenants’ rights, environmental health, and gun control.
+Prior to his career in law, Mr. Tracey was a community organizer in New York City.
+As an organizer, he worked with community members on projects concerning tenants’ rights, environmental health, and gun control.

-- J.D., New York University School of Law, magna cum laude
+- J.D., New York University School of Law, 2013, magna cum laude

 - New York University Racial Justice Clinic